zainabibraheem/todolist/README.md

 # todolist
-a practical study of todolist
+a practical study of todolist app